MEGS$^{2}$: Memory-Efficient Gaussian Splatting via Spherical Gaussians and Unified Pruning: Experiments

 \subsection{Ablation Studies}

 In this section, we conduct a series of ablation studies to validate the effectiveness of our proposed designs and answer two key questions: 1.
 Is the replacement of spherical harmonics with spherical Gaussians necessary?
-And why not use the theoretically lighter-weight orthogonal-axis spherical variants?
+And why not use the orthogonal-axis spherical variants (fixed-axis SG)?
 (Section \ref{subsubsec:color_modeling}) 2.
 Is our proposed unified soft pruning framework effective?
 And does it offer a significant advantage over simply combining existing pruning methods?
 (Section \ref{subsubsec:pruning_strategy})